Trailside Services are now part of CT Trail Finder!

 Trailhead Information

-At the south end of Manchester, there is street parking in the Cheney Historic District with trail access via Elm St. There is also a designated parking lot at 363 Broad St.
+There is street parking in the Cheney Historic District with trail access via Elm Street.
+There is also a designated parking lot at 363 Broad Street

-In the north end of Manchester, there is a designated parking lot at 28 Hilliard St.
+There is a designated parking lot at 28 Hilliard Street.

 Click on a parking icon to get custom directions